Investability - Is Your Project Worth It?

 - What are the specific advantages expected?

 - Are these benefits worth the investment?

-- How will the benefits be realized and measured?
-And when will that be?
+- How and when will the benefits be measured and realised?

 Link scope to benefits that are important to stakeholders